atlassian-labs/data-center-terraform/docs/docs/userguide/CONFIGURATION.md

     Please refer to [Sensitive Data](#sensitive-data) section.

 !!!info "Restoring from existing dataset"
-    If the [`dataset_url` variable](#restoring-from-backup) is provided, the following properties are ignored and you will need to use user credentials from the dataset.
+    If the [`dataset_url` variable](#restoring-from-backup) is provided, the _Bamboo System Admin Credentials_ properties are ignored.
+    You will need to use user credentials from the dataset to log into the instance.

 ## Optional configuration